-Th\re{e} paper is structured as follows: first, we recall the basics of the thermodynamic topology optimization by use of Hamilton's principle and complement our previous approaches by the inclusion of plasticity.
-To this end, we develop a surrogate material model for our topology optimization approach that accounts for plasticity without consideration of dissipation-related hysteresis effects.
-Afterwards we present a suitable strategy for numerical implementation. \re{Finally}, the functionality of the proposed approach is tested and analyzed by means of computing topology optimizations for several boundary value problems.
+The paper is structured as follows: first, we recall the basics of the thermodynamic topology optimization by use of Hamilton's principle and complement our previous approaches by hardening including material behavior.
+To this end, we develop a surrogate material model for our topology optimization approach that accounts for plastic strains without consideration of dissipation-related hysteresis effects.
+Afterwards, we present a suitable strategy for numerical implementation.
+Finally, the functionality of the proposed approach is tested and analyzed by means of computing topology optimizations for several boundary value problems.